 FloodSax® is a self-absorbing, eco friendly and space-saving alternative sandbag.
 Designed to help protect your property against water damage.
 When the water comes into contact with the bag it changes from being as light as a pillowcase (200g/7oz) to as heavy and secure as a sandbag (20kg/44lbs) within minutes

 These portable expanding sandless bags can be used in an emergency or to construct a permanent flood defence system.
 Easy to use and stackable in minutes, FloodSax® will provide peace of mind during flooding.
 The FloodSax® product absorbs up to 5.8 gallons of liquid in minutes!
-Once a FloodSax® water filled sandless sandbag product is activated, you can either throw them away or repurpose them.
-FloodSax® are made with 97% biodegradable materials (all but sack stitching).
-This allows you to feel confident that your FloodSax® will break down, safely and relatively quickly, by biological means when thrown away or buried.* Another option is to use your water-absorbed FloodSax® as drought irrigation or water conservation by cutting it open and pouring the contents into planting soil.
+Once this sandless sandbag product is activated, you can either throw them away or repurpose them.
+Made with 97% biodegradable materials (all but sack stitching).
+This allows you to feel confident that your FloodSax® will break down, safely and relatively quickly, by biological means when thrown away or buried.* Another option is to use this product for drought irrigation or water conservation by cutting it open and pouring the contents into the planting soil.

 What are they made of?

-The FloodSax® nonwoven coverstock is made from polypropylene tissue, the back sheet is polypropylene film and the absorbent medium is wood pulp fluff and superabsorbent polymer (sodium polacrylate cross-linked).
+The FloodSax® nonwoven coverstock is made from polypropylene tissue, the back sheet is polypropylene film and the absorbent medium is wood pulp fluff and superabsorbent polymer (sodium polyacrylate cross-linked).